VaibhavSingh79/Netflix/README.md

   - Port 8080 = for Jenkins
   - Port 9000 = for SonarQube

+***NOTE*** - Assosciate Elastic IPs with instances we will be creating as it will avoid the change in public ip and hence avoid problems while managing the system enviroment for jenkins and adding tokens
 **Step 2: Clone the Code:**

 - Update all the packages and then clone the code.